Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

 \begin{itemize} \item From \{\(TP, FP, FN, TN\)\} to \{\(P_T, P_U, P_V\)\}:

 \item From \{\(P_T,P_U,P_V\)\} to \{\(TP, FP, FN, TN\)\}:

 \end{itemize}

-As a numerical example, consider a population where \(P_T=\) 0.25, \(P_U=\) 0.75, and \(P_V=\) 0.50.
-The 8 subgroups are scattered into the four cells of the contingency table (see Table \ref{tbl:symmetries}), which is presented in the top row of Table \ref{tbl:example}.
-This results in a prevalence of 0.469, SE of 0.400, SP of 0.882, PPV of 0.750, and NPV of 0.625.
+As a numerical example, consider a population where \(P_T=\) 0.250, \(P_U=\) 0.300, and \(P_V=\) 0.150.
+This results in a prevalence of 0.109, SE of 0.690, SP of 0.804, PPV of 0.300, and NPV of 0.955 (top row of Table \ref{tbl:example}).
+These values are chosen to roughly correspond to the carrier prevalence of APOE \(\varepsilon4\) and lifetime risk of Alzheimer's disease;\textsuperscript{23} the prevalences of the universal and alternative causes are illustrative only.
+We are interested in transporting this marker to a new population whose true cause probabilities are \(P_T=\) 0.300, \(P_U=\) 0.400, and \(P_V=\) 0.200.
+Outcome prevalence in this population is 0.176, which is 61.8\% higher than in the source population.
+The true marker performance metrics in the target population are provided in the second row of Table \ref{tbl:example}.
+Assume we do not know the true cause probabilities in this population but know the outcome prevalence.
 We will use this simple numerical example as a case study on various ways a marker can be transported.